cmwall/blanket-animation/README.md

 ### Animation Name

 This is the name of your animation (in CSS).
 It is a plain string.
-The default animation name will almost always suffice but you may specify it here if you need.
+You should pass unique animation names for unique animations.
+If you are intending on using the default animation, you do not need to pass this prop.

 Default: `"blanketAnimationFadeIn"`